December Birth Flowers: Holly and Narcissus

 Narcissus (paperwhite) is a bulb that’s usually grown indoors for fragrant, pretty flowers in wintertime.

-Hollies are Native!
+About Hollies (They are Native!)

 Hollies are native to North America, and their berries provide a rare pop of color in wintry climates.
 They are an important source of winter food and shelter for birds and some wildlife.

-Their Latin name, Ilex aquifolium, means with pointed leaves.
+Their Latin name, Ilex aquifolium, means “with pointed leaves.”
 Many species have glossy green leaves with spiny teeth or serrated edges.

 Hollies are male and female!
 You’ll generally need one of each to produce those recognizable red berries, which can also appear as white, yellow, black, and pink.
 Only the female varieties produce berries.